mattvenn/mpw1-bringup/README.md

 	li s0, (1 << 8) + (1 << 9) + (1 << 10)
 	sw s0, 4(a0)

+oeb isn't a thing without using tristate anyway.
+Ignore this.

 but this doesn't help with being able to adjust the time

+digital mode 000 is input disabled, need to be 001

 # ws2812 bringup